varigence/docs/bimlflex/implementation-guides/ssis-on-prem-sql-server.md

 ---
 uid: ssis-on-prem-sql-server
-title: SSIS with on Premesis SQL Server
+title: SSIS with on-premises SQL Server
 ---

-# SSIS with on Premesis SQL Server
+# SSIS with on-premises SQL Server

 This document describes the steps and considerations for extracting data from a `Source` database and moving it through `Staging`, `Persisted Stage`, `Raw Data Vault`, and `Business Data Vault` on an `on-premise SQL Server`.